-29. We presently do not own the trademark or logo under which we currently operate and if third parties infringe the trademark, logo and intellectual property that we use, our business and reputation would be adversely affected.
+31. We presently do not own the trademark or logo under which we currently operate and if third parties infringe the trademark, logo and intellectual property that we use, our business and reputation would be adversely affected.

-Our Company has applied for trademark registrations in relation to our Company and our services.
-The application made by our Company for registration of trademark, "UMC" and "UMC" under Class 44 of the Trademarks Act, 1999 has been objected to.
-Further, our Company has made an application for registration of trademark "UMC" under Class 44, which is currently marked for exam, and "UNIHEALTH" under Class 44, which is currently objected to.
+Our Company has applied for various trademark registrations in relation to our Company and our services.
+The application made by our Company for registration of trademark our Company has made an application for registration of trademark "MC" UNDER Class 44, which is currently marked for exam, and "UNIHEALTH" under Class 44, which is currently objected to.
 We have received a show cause hearing for "UNIHEALTH".
-For further details, please see "Government and Other Statutory Approvals" beginning on page 218 of this Draft Red Herring Prospectus.
+For further details, please see "Government and Other Statutory Approvals" beginning on page 216 of this Prospectus.